gioblu/BIPLAN/README.md

 modify, merge, publish or distribute copies of the Software, subject to the following conditions:

-1.Use, copy, modify, merge, publish or distribute the Software only for experimental purposes
+1.Use, copy, modify, merge, publish or distribute the Software only for experimental or educational purposes.
+The software cannot be used for statistical analysis, to enrich, train, tune or optimize neural networks, models, classifiers, data-sets or databases.

 2.Companies, institutions, organizations or corporations don't have the right to use, copy, modify, merge, publish or distribute the Software